SpecDD

 A good agent prompt is short:

-In a correct coding environment, the agent should:
+In a correct working environment, the agent should:

 1. read bootstrap files